-This large, beautiful moth is of the Saturniidae family which is sometimes called the giant silkworm moths or American moon moths.
-Once a very common sight, the Luna Moth is considered to be endangered in some areas – although it is not officially on any endangered species list.
+If you have seen a live luna moth, count yourself lucky.
+This large, beautiful moth is of the Saturniidae family.
+It is sometimes called the giant silkworm moth or the American moon moth.
+Once a very common sight, the luna moth is considered to be endangered in some areas, although it is not officially on any endangered species list.

 A Beautiful, Unique Moth

-Because there are so few, and they are a nocturnal insect – flying only at night, it is very rare for people to see this unique moth.
+Although the luna moth larvae are large caterpillars that feed on the leaves of many shrubs and trees, their populations don't grow large enough to cause significant damage or destruction.
+Because there are so few, and they are a nocturnal insect, it is very rare for people to see this unique moth.

-Its name: Luna, meaning moon, is attributed both to its nocturnal nature as well as the crescent in the eyespot of its wings that resembles a crescent moon.
+Its name, "Luna," meaning moon, is attributed both to its nocturnal nature as well as the crescent in the eyespot of its wings that resembles a crescent moon.